Malick-Taky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17- The script 17-hidethisword in the file displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.

+18- The script 18-letteronly in the file displays all lines of the file /etc/ssh/sshd_config starting with a letter.